okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/main/index.md

 Include the following parameters:

-* `scope` &mdash; include the scopes that allow you to perform the actions on the endpoint that you want to access.
+* `scope`: Include the scopes that allow you to perform the actions on the endpoint that you want to access.
 The scopes requested for the access token must already be in the [application's grants collection](#grant-allowed-scopes).
 See [Scopes and supported endpoints](/docs/guides/implement-oauth-for-okta/main/#scopes-and-supported-endpoints).

     In this example, we only request access for one scope.
 When you request an access token for multiple scopes, the format for the scope value looks like this: `scope=okta.users.read okta.apps.read`

-* `client_assertion_type` &mdash; specifies the type of assertion, in this case a JWT token:  `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`
+* `client_assertion_type`: Specifies the type of assertion, in this case a JWT token:  `urn:ietf:params:oauth:client-assertion-type:jwt-bearer`

-* `client_assertion` &mdash; the signed JWT.
+* `client_assertion`: The signed JWT.
 Paste the JWT that you signed in the [Create and sign the JWT](#create-and-sign-the-jwt) section.

 The following is an example request for an access token (the JWT is truncated for brevity).